4est-is-Forrest/square-iron/content/docs/General Context/_index.md

 ## Details

+#### _Tools utilized by any team member_

+Most of my code is to be used by other team members who are not coders.
+They can't be too complex to run or if they are, documentation and/or training must accompany them.

 #### _Proxy Issues_

 On their own, Requests and Pip will fail against the required NTLM proxy in this particular environment.
 I used CNTLM for a while but I wanted something lower maintenance.